eric-s-raymond/aicodeguide/README.md

 - Give it details.
 If you know what you want, say it.
 If you know which programming language you want, which tech stack, what type of audience, add it to your prompt.
-- Markdown or other text-based format like asciidoc should be OK for LLMs to interpret.
+- Markdown or any other light text-based format like asciidoc should be OK for LLMs to interpret.
 In the end the text will be encoded as tokens.
 However, to put emphasis in specific parts of your prompt it's recommended to use some symbols like [XML tags](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/use-xml-tags).